dogecoin/dogecoin/doc/build-openbsd.md

 Do not use `pkg_add boost`!
 The boost version installed thus is compiled using the `g++` compiler not `eg++`, which will result in a conflict between `/usr/local/lib/libestdc++.so.XX.0` and `/usr/lib/libstdc++.so.XX.0`, resulting in a test crash:

-    test_dogecoin:/usr/lib/libstdc++.so.57.0: /usr/local/lib/libestdc++.so.17.0 : WARNING: symbol(_ZN11__gnu_debug17_S_debug_me ssagesE) size mismatch, relink your program
+    test_pepecoin:/usr/lib/libstdc++.so.57.0: /usr/local/lib/libestdc++.so.17.0 : WARNING: symbol(_ZN11__gnu_debug17_S_debug_me ssagesE) size mismatch, relink your program
     ...
     Segmentation fault (core dumped)

-This makes it necessary to build boost, or at least the parts used by Dogecoin Core, manually:
+This makes it necessary to build boost, or at least the parts used by Pepecoin Core, manually:

 ```
-# Pick some path to install boost to, here we create a directory within the dogecoin directory
+# Pick some path to install boost to, here we create a directory within the pepecoin directory
 BITCOIN_ROOT=$(pwd)
 BOOST_PREFIX="${BITCOIN_ROOT}/boost"
 mkdir -p $BOOST_PREFIX